Frequently Asked Questions

 You can trust us because we have a strong foundation of values.
 We've been in business 47 years and we are not going anywhere.
 Our customer loyalty allows us to grow while maintaining a small company feel.
 It's important for us to treat our customers like family.

-No matter when you call, 24 hours a day, 7 days a week, 365 days a year, you will always get a person and never an answering machine.
+YES!
+Call us 24 hours a day, 7 days a week, 365 days a year, and you will always get a real person answering the phone.
 If your furnace goes out on the coldest day of the year at 2:00 in the morning, we will be there and are happy to help.

 Not in most cases.
 Bud's Heating and Air Conditioning maintains a fully stocked warehouse with transportation available to get your system up and running quickly.
 We employ a dedicated parts manager to expedite orders in the event that your part needs to be ordered.
 We service nearly all makes and models of heating, air conditioning and indoor air quality equipment and can get your problem fixed fast!

 ENERGY STAR is a program that was created by the US Environmental Protection Agency (EPA) to help businesses and individuals make energy efficient purchases.
 The ENERGY STAR label, a small blue and white logo, is put only on items that meet superior energy efficiency standards.
 For more information about the Energy Star program, please view their website at www.energystar.gov